 To enable your Sisense-Enabled Echo to accept your voice commands and pass them through the Alexa service and the Sisense APIs, you will need to enable the Sisense skill.

 Before setting up your Sisense-Enabled Echo, you may want to create a new user with a single dashboard associated with their account so you can easily test your Echo without returning unexpected results from various dashboards.

 To set up the Sisense-Enabled Echo:

 - Download the Alexa app from the app store and activate it using your email address.

 - Turn on your Echo and connect it to your WIFI.

-- Click Link Account to display the Sisense Insights page is opened in a new window.
+- Click Link Account to display the Sisense Insights page in a new window.
 If you have a pop-up blocker enabled, you may need to allow the website insights.sisense.com to be opened in a new window.

 - In the Sisense Insights page you link the Sisense skill to your Sisense account.
 Enter the following details:

 - Sisense server address: The address of your Sisense account including “http://.